 It is important to realise that it is not only servers that consume electricity.
 Between them, the ancillary technologies used in the datacentre - air conditioning, storage devices, networking controllers and, not least, uninterruptible power supplies (UPS) - can consume just as much power as the actual servers themselves.

-UPS are arguably the mission-critical ancillary technology at the heart of any business continuity and disaster recovery plan.
-They provide emergency power in the event of primary power outages and protect the core of an organisation's IT systems against power surges.
+UPS are arguably the mission-critical ancillary technology at the heart any business continuity and disaster recovery .
+They provide emergency power in the event primary power outages and protect the core an organisation's IT systems against power surges.

-Bond says users first became aware of UPS problems three years ago with the growth of ultra-high-density racks of blade servers, which deliver more processing power in less rack space, simplifying cabling and reducing power consumption.
+Bond says users became aware UPS problems three years ago with the growth ultra-high-density racks blade servers, which deliver more processing power in less rack space, simplifying cabling and reducing power consumption.

 The largest and most mission-critical datacentres specify power allocation and corresponding UPS safeguards to meet stringent redundancy requirements that add to power consumption and its regulation.

 Redundancy is typically achieved though either an N+1 or a 1+1 design.
 In an N+1 design, also known as a parallel-redundant system, multiple UPS modules are sized so that there are enough to power the connected equipment (N), plus one additional module for redundancy (+1).

 During normal operation, the load is shared equally across all modules.
 If a single module fails or is taken offline for service, the UPS can continue to power connected systems.